 By 2050, climate change is projected to halve the irrigated agricultural output of the Murray-Darling Basin region, which currently accounts for 50% of Australia’s irrigated agricultural output by value (about $7.2 billion per year)Climate Council

-This is just one of the economic impacts to the agriculture sector if adaptation is not undertaken, and this will only get worse if the mitigation strategies outlined above are not implemented.
+This is just one of the economic impacts to the agriculture sector if adaptation is not undertaken, and this will only get worse if the mitigation strategies outlined below are not implemented.

 Broadly speaking, adaptation to climate change falls into a number of different categories:

 - Adoption of an agreed set of metrics to measure progress towards ‘sustainable agriculture’.

 - Reporting on our national progress against these metrics.

 - Investment in the CSIRO and BOM to improve data, modelling and forecasting across the productive regions of the Australian continent and coastal waters

 - Invest in RDC activities to promote adaptation and mitigation strategies

 - Encourage reforestation (through planting of native vegetation), reduction in land clearing and soil carbon capture (through the use of no-till techniques, planting native grasses, and other regenerative farming techniques)